-- If you want the highest interest rate, you can earn up to 1.12% with an online savings account.
+- If you want the highest interest rate, you can earn up to 1.75% with an online savings account with a moderate deposit amount requirement.
 You can find the best savings account here.

-- If you want to avoid ATM fees globally, but need check-writing and billpay capabilities, you should open a Charles Schwab checking account.
+- If you want to avoid ATM fees globally, but need better bill pay capabilities, you should open a Charles Schwab checking account.
 You can find that account, and others, on our checking account page.